ilnazv/wix-style-react/MIGRATION.md

 ## \<CircularProgressBar/>

 Props:
-- removed `shouldLoadAsync` - we decided to remove this feature.<br>
+- removed `shouldLoadAsync` - an experimental flag for testing dynamic imports and safe to remove.
-  Just remove this prop, no other change required.

 Testkit:
 - changed `getTooltipErrorMessage` in driver (not uni) returns a `string` instead of `Promise<string>`.